seisman/HinetPy/README.md

 ## How to get ##

-If you use git, just clone this repo to your work directory:
+If you use git, just clone it to your working directory:

     git clone https://github.com/seisman/HinetScripts.git

-You can update this repo using:
+After `git clone`, you can get the latest version anytime with just one command:

     git pull